 The annual tuition fee is applied in the Master's Degree Programme in International Business and Sales Management for non-EU/EEA students.
 The tuition fee will remain the same for students throughout the entire time of completing their degrees.
 The tuition fee is 8,000 € per academic year (16,000 € for 2 years).
+The due date for the first instalment is 31 July 2022.

 What does the tuition fee include?